huy310304/SAT-score-prediction/README.md

 #### Initial Model Exploration

-The initial phase of the project involved training a neural network model from scratch.
+The initial phase of the project involved training a neural network model from scratch (see [Initial Model Setup](./sat_score_scratch/).
 The results of this exploration are illustrated in the following plot:

 <img src="plotting_results/sat_regression_frame_plot.png" width="600"/>